<img height="1" width="1" src="https://www.facebook.com/tr?id=1463845093629309&amp;ev=PageView&amp;noscript=1">

 Single column form layouts are easy to scan and complete, especially on mobile devices.

-This top-10 list is only scratching the surface.
+This list is only scratching the surface.
 There is so much more you can do.
 For example, you can boost your sales with these top marketing tips.
 Or, you can dive deeper into generating more prospects using local SEO.

 The Ultimate Marketing Support for Agents and Advisors